helgeerbe/ml_heating/README.md

 ## Script Parameters

--   `--initial-train`: Runs the initial training process on historical data from InfluxDB before starting the main loop.
+-   `--calibrate-physics`: Calibrates the RealisticPhysicsModel on historical data from InfluxDB, then starts the main control loop.
--   `--train-only`: Runs the initial training process and then exits.
-Useful for warming up the model without starting the control loop.
+-   `--validate-physics`: Validates the physics model behavior across temperature ranges and exits.
+Useful for testing model predictions.
 -   `--debug`: Enables verbose debug logging.
 Note that this may cause very noisy output from underlying libraries like `urllib3`.
 The application attempts to suppress this, but some messages may still appear.